whad-team/whad-client/doc/source/cli/ble/ble-spawn.rst

 Example
 -------

-The following example first creates a JSON profile file using :ref:`ble-central <whad-wble-central>`, then connects to the same device, launches *Wireshark* to monitor BLE packets and spawns a device based on the `mydevice.json` profile.
+The following example first creates a JSON profile file using :ref:`wble-central <whad-wble-central>`, then connects to the same device, launches *Wireshark* to monitor BLE packets and spawns a device based on the `mydevice.json` profile.